OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivots.md

 });
 ```

+## Change aggregation function

+Data hierarchies have their values aggregated into a sum by default.
+The `summarizeBy` parameter defines this behavior based on an `AggregrationFunction` type.

 ## Pivot table layouts

 Pivot tables have three layout styles: Compact, Outline, and Tabular.
 We’ve seen the compact style in the previous examples.